MV Queen of Oak Bay

 MV Queen of Oak Bay is a double-ended C-class roll-on/roll-off ferry in the BC Ferries fleet, launched in 1981 at Victoria, British Columbia.
 The 139.29 m long, 6,969-ton vessel has a capacity for 362 cars and over 1,500 passengers and crew.
 She normally operates on BC Ferries' Horseshoe Bay to Departure Bay (Nanaimo) route, part of the Trans-Canada Highway.
-She is named for the district of Oak Bay.
+She is named for the municipality of Oak Bay.

 Mid-life upgrade

 The vessel underwent a $35 million mid-life upgrade in early 2005 at Vancouver Drydock Company in North Vancouver.
 The project prepared the vessel for another 20 years of service with upgrades to engineering components, lifesaving equipment and improvements to onboard services.
 Major maintenance work included steel replacement, piping and cable renewal, hull sandblasting and extensive painting.
 The vessel was outfitted with four state-of-the art marine evacuation systems, supplemented by two rescue boats and eight life rafts.
 She returned to service on June 13, 2005.